 Our alumni have worked on intelligent campaigns for organisations and brands ranging from AC Milan to Ferrero Rocher.
 Some have also revitalised family businesses, or set up startups in the UK and beyond.

 The programme is also accredited by the Chartered Management Institute (CMI).
-If you choose to join as student members of the Institute (students have a specific period to register) and upon completion of mapped modules within the MSc programme, you will receive a CMI Level 7 Diploma in Strategic Management and Leadership.
-You will also be awarded an SAS certificate of attendance.
+If you choose to join as student members of the Institute (students have a specific period to register) and upon completion of mapped modules within the MSc Digital Marketing & Analytics programme, you will receive a CMI Level 7 Diploma in Strategic Management and Leadership.

 Furthermore, if you wish to apply for additional certificates, you will be eligible to take the further certifications: